richardvenneman/appsignal-docs/source/support/debugging.html.md

 - Did the "extension" install and load correctly?
   Answers are in the "diagnose" output.
 - Is the application running inside a containerized system?
+- Is your problem mentioned in our list of [known issues](/support/known-issues.html)?

 ## Creating a reproducible state